alastairpatrick/qos/README.md

   // Prefer not to call printf from an ISR; it's expensive.
   //printf("ISR triggered\n");  <-- BAD PRACTICE

-  // Now atomics executed by tasks running on the same core are atomic with respect to this ISR. qos_roll_back_atomic_from_isr();
+  // Now atomic operations executed by tasks running on the same core are atomic with respect to this ISR. qos_roll_back_atomic_from_isr();

   // Note that this is not qos_atomic_add(), which is for use in tasks only.
 In an ISR, just